-KEY AUDIT MATTER - PARENT COMPANY

-HOW OUR SCOPE ADDRESSED THE MATTER - PARENT COMPANY

-The assessment of any potential impairment requires management to make significant assumptions and judgements about the recoverability of the investment in particular around the future cash flows of the subsidiary.

-- corroborating the key inputs used in support of the key underlying assumptions to relevant supporting documentation; - ► assessing the competence and objectivity of managements expert used to assist in the impairment assessment; - calculating fair value less costs of disposal by considering the group's market capitalisation and compared this to the carrying value of the investment in subsidiary; and - ▶ assessing the disclosures of estimates and judgements made in the financial statements for compliance with the requirements of International Accounting Standard (IAS) 1 'Presentation of Financial Statements' and IAS 36 'Impairment of Assets'.
+KEY AUDIT MATTER - PARENT COMPANY HOW OUR SCOPE ADDRESSED THE MATTER - PARENT COMPANY The assessment of any potential impairment requires management to make significant assumptions and judgements about the recoverability of the investment in particular around the future cash flows of the subsidiary. corroborating the key inputs used in support of the key underlying assumptions to relevant supporting documentation; assessing the competence and objectivity of managements expert used to assist in the impairment assessment; calculating fair value less costs of disposal by considering the group's market capitalisation and compared this to the carrying value of the investment in subsidiary; and assessing the disclosures of estimates and judgements made in the financial statements for compliance with the requirements of International Accounting Standard (IAS) 1 'Presentation of Financial Statements' and IAS 36 'Impairment of Assets'.
+RELEVANT DISCLOSURES OUR RESULTS Based on our work we concluded that management's judgement tha

-RELEVANT DISCLOSURES IN THE ANNUAL REPORT AND ACCOUNTS 2022
+AND ACCOUNTS 2022